megbailey/ButterDB/ReadMe.md

-# SpreadDB
+# ButterDB
-SpreadDB is an application that facilitates a JSON-RPC Web API so that applications can interact with a Google Spreadsheet using object-relational mapping techniques.
+ButterDB is an application that facilitates a JSON-RPC Web API so that applications can persist data with a Google spreadsheet using object-relational mapping techniques.

-Behind the scenes, SpreadDB is powered by the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) and [Google Visualization API](https://developers.google.com/chart/interactive/docs/reference) and utilizes the Java's SpringBoot Framework.
+Behind the scenes, ButterDB is powered by the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) and [Google Visualization API](https://developers.google.com/chart/interactive/docs/reference) and utilizes the Java's SpringBoot Framework.